jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Cisco-Security-Outcomes-Study-Vol1-2021.md

 ultimately about handling unexpected events with minimal impact to the business.
 And in that light, it makes perfect sense that it makes the cut in Figure 4.

-18
-The 2021 Security Outcomes Study
-Poised for Success: Proven Factors for Your Security Program

 Ostensibly, a metrics-driven security program is one that’s used to adjust course in response to changing conditions.
 We suspect that’s why performance metrics make the list for helping security keep pace with the business.
 There’s no sense in moving